In this Weebly review, I’ll check out the services of this eCommerce-driven website builder and help you decide, whether you should purchase it.

 Editing the appearance of your store is as easy as editing the rest of your website.
 Honestly, I enjoyed the simple functionality and easy navigation that the Weebly editor and dashboard offered.

 Weebly offers a range of professional templates and themes, allowing you to have a solid starting point for your website.
-However, there are only around 40 themes available, making your choice somewhat limited.
+However, there are only around 40 themes available, making your choice somewhat limited – even some other Weebly reviews note the somewhat underwhelming library.

 On the other hand, this lack of themes isn’t a deal-breaker.
-Every theme that Weebly offers is free, well-designed, and unique-looking.
+While doing this Weebly review, I ran through literally every theme there is.
+And I found each and every single one of them to be free, well-designed, and unique-looking.
 Once you choose a theme you will be able to customize it to your heart’s content.
 Everything from the color scheme to element positioning can be edited.

 Templates are split into categories according to the type of website that they are designed for.
 If you want to build an online store, start with an online store template.
 If you want to showcase your photography, your best option will probably be a portfolio template, and so on.